state-hiu/osmgeoweek-2017/_posts/events/0100-01-40-PortHarcourt.md

 # UniqueMappersTeam(UMT)University of Port Harcourt

 The UniqueMappersTeam(UMT) University of Port Harcout will be holding an OSMGeoWeek mapathon called "Let's Map Our World" 2017.
-Activities for Sunday will include: Sunday,12th November: Maps.Me to your Church
+Activities for Sunday will include: Maps.Me to your Church